jfnavarro/st_pipeline/docs/usage.md

 --umi-end-position 28
 ```

+## Extra tools

+The ST Pipeline ships many scripts that will be installed automatically and that
+can be very useful to pre/post process the data and general QC stats and plots.

-## Emsembl ids
+### Emsembl ids

 If you used an Ensembl annotation file and you would like change
 the output file so it contains gene ids/names instead of Ensembl ids.
-You can use this tool that comes with the ST Pipeline
+You can use the script `convertEnsemblToNames` that comes with the ST Pipeline

 ```bash
 convertEnsemblToNames --annotation path_to_annotation_file --output st_data_updated.tsv st_data.tsv
 ```

-## Merge demultiplexed FASTQ files
+### Merge demultiplexed FASTQ files

-If you used different indexes to sequence and need to merge the files
+If you used different indexes to sequence and need to merge the fastq files
-you can use the script `merge_fastq.py` that comes with the ST Pipeline
+you can use the script `merge_fastq` that comes with the ST Pipeline

 ```bash
 merge_fastq --run-path path_to_run_folder --out-path path_to_output --identifiers S1 S2 S3 S4